-First-aid kits containing items needed for most minor first-aid situations are maintained through out the third floor.
+First-aid kits containing items needed for most minor first-aid situations are maintained throughout the building.
 All employees should make a note of their locations.
 Each employee is expected to exercise safe working habits and reasonable caution in all work activities.
 Any unsafe condition must be reported immediately to the appropriate supervisor.
 Employees who violate safety standards, who cause hazardous or dangerous situations, or who fail to report, or where appropriate, remedy such situations, may be subject to disciplinary action.